JenSeReal/otel-getting-started/tutorial/content/labs/instrumentation/automatic/auto-instrumentation/index.md

 #### exercise

+### How to perform the exercise
+* You need to either start the [repository](https://github.com/JenSeReal/otel-getting-started/) with Codespaces, Gitpod or clone the repository with git and run it locally with dev containers or docker compose
+* Initial directory: `labs/automatic-instrumentation/auto-instrumentation/initial`
+* Solution directory: `labs/automatic-instrumentation/auto-instrumentation/solution`
+* Source code: `labs/automatic-instrumentation/auto-instrumentation/initial/todobackend-springboot`

 Make sure the docker compose environment from Otel in Action chapter is stopped.
 Otherwise you will run into port conflicts.

 You can run `docker compose ls` to verify.
 If it shows a process running in the `otel-in-action` directory, please switch to this directory and call `docker compose down` to stop it.

-Change to the `labs` directory within your git project root and then into the `auto-instrumentation/initial/todobackend-springboot` path.
+Change back to the `labs` directory within your git project root and then into the `auto-instrumentation/initial/todobackend-springboot` path, e.g.

 ```sh
 cd labs/automatic-instrumentation/auto-instrumentation/initial/todobackend-springboot